 Attending open houses is a great way to learn more about schools.
 For general advice on open house visits, check out our guide on school visits.

-The cost of Montessori schools in Ottawa tends to be lower than the cost of other private schools in Ottawa.
+The cost of an Ottawa Montessori school tends to be lower than the cost of other private schools in Ottawa.
 In fact, Montessori schools are usually on the lower side of private school tuition in general.

 Private school tuition can range from $5,000 to over $30,000 per year for day students.
 There are no public Montessori schools in Ottawa, though some public schools use certain Montessori principles and materials.

 Below, you’ll find the range of costs for Montessori private schools in Ottawa, Ontario including the Greater Ottawa Area and the CMA:

 Average class size